 The key assumptions for the value in use calculations are those regarding terminal growth rate, gross collections minus commissions, fees and operating expenses.
 The expected amounts of gross collections minus commissions and fees are determined based on management's past experience along with external sources of information.
-The pre-tax rate used to discount the forecast cash flows from this CGU is 20% (prior year 20%).
+The pre-tax rate used to discount the forecast cash flows from this CGU is 15% (prior year 20%).
 A terminal growth rate of 3% (prior year 3%) has been applied.

-The same rates are applicable for the goodwill impairment test as of 31 December 2015.
-In projected net cash flow collections, the recoverable amount calculated based on value in use exceeded the carrying value in 2016.
+In projected net cash flow collections, the recoverable amount calculated based on value in use exceeded the carrying value in 2017.
 The goodwill impairment assessment is highly sensitive to changes in estimates.
-An adverse change in projected net cash flows of more than 1%, or a decrease in the assumed terminal growth rate by more than 0.5%, would, all changes taken in isolation, result in an impairment trigger as the recoverable amount would be less than the carrying amount.
+An adverse change in projected net cash flows of more than 2%, or a decrease in the assumed terminal growth rate by more than 2%, would, all changes taken in isolation, result in an impairment as the recoverable amount would be less than the carrying amount.